tarjeir/pyrightmcp/README.md

 # Connect to the server and run pyright
 from fastmcp import Client

-async with Client("uv run pyrightmcp serve") as client:
+async with Client("uv run pyrightmcp") as client:
     result = await client.call_tool("run_pyright", {
         "project_dir": "/path/to/my/project",
         "target_dir": "src"